The Reviews!

 By the end, I had a rhythm—beach in the morning, an adventure or two, food at a place I hadn’t tried yet, and a slow walk home under warm streetlights.
 Jaco and the surrounding coast are as beautiful as the photos: jungle‑green ridges, long beaches, and sunsets that look staged.
 I left with a lighter step and a note in my phone that says, simply, “come back.”

-My name is Victoria Walker, I’m 37, and I spent a week in San José, Costa Rica.
-I booked a Modern Airbnb Apartment in San José that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
+My name is Catherine Hall, I’m 63, and I spent a week in San José, Costa Rica.
+I booked a Stylish Airbnb Vacation Rental in San José that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
 Stepping outside felt like changing rhythms—soft, bright mornings; warm, breezy afternoons; and evenings where the city lights stitched together a friendly skyline.

-My first stop was the Taormina Casino, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
-I set aside time for the Barrio Escalante Restaurants, which layered history and context onto the streets I was walking.
-By sunset I reached Central Market, where the energy was relaxed but lively, and the food scene rewarded wandering.
+My first stop was the Historical Museum Dr Rafael Angel Calderon Guardia, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
+I set aside time for the Spirogyra Butterfly Garden, which layered history and context onto the streets I was walking.
+By sunset I reached Visited Morazán Park, where the energy was relaxed but lively, and the food scene rewarded wandering.